 Distracted driving is a serious problem that poses a danger to all drivers on the road.
 With the goal of mitigating distracted driving accidents, the Department of Transportation of the State of Pennsylvania has made it illegal to text while driving, noting that phones are one of the biggest causes of such auto accidents.

 Unfortunately, accidents caused by distracted drivers, whether due to texting or other, can result in serious injuries or even death for the victims.
 In the aftermath of such an incident, it’s only natural for the victims and their families to wonder when they can take legal action.

-According to the National Highway Traffic Safety Administration, in 2017, distracted driving claimed the lives of more than 3,000 people.
-That not just 3,000 people who died much earlier than they should have, its thousands of families and loved ones who have been left to mourn and to suffer.
+According to the National Highway Traffic Safety Administration, in 2020, distracted driving claimed the lives of more than 3,142 people.
+That is not just thousands of people who died much earlier than they should have; it’s thousands of families and loved ones who have been left to mourn and to suffer.

 - talking on the phone

 Regardless of the source of the distraction, the result is the same: drivers cannot see or react to changes in the road ahead.

 The effects of a distracted driving accident can be devastating for victims and their families.
 The physical injuries can be severe, ranging from broken bones and lacerations to traumatic brain injuries and spinal cord damage.
 Emotional trauma can also be significant, with victims experiencing anxiety, depression, and post-traumatic stress disorder (PTSD).
 In addition, the financial costs of medical treatment and rehabilitation can quickly add up, causing significant financial stress for victims and their families.

 What Is Being Done To Stop Distracted Driving?